ratbag98/PySquaredle/README.md

 Same deal, I'm now learning Python so let's do a noddy project in shoddy python and refactor until it's good code.

-TODO: this README was copied from the C# repo and will gradually be updated.

 Noddy Python program to solve the daily
 [Squaredle puzzle](https://squaredle.app/)

-The puzzle involve a grid of letters.
+The puzzle involves a grid of letters.
 You start from any letter in the grid and then join them continuously and without repetition to make words of four of more letters.
 You have to find all the "normal" words in the grid in order to complete the puzzle.
 There are additional "bonus" words, generally less